 Lerner Center for Public Health Advocacy

-advocacy as strategic actions taken to drive social, organizational, or policy change on behalf of particular health goals or population health.
+We define advocacy as strategic actions taken to drive social, organizational, or policy change on behalf of particular health goals or population health.
 This encompasses a range of disciplines and practices that effectively engage and inform policymakers, media, and the public to act and embrace evidence-based solutions for public health challenges.
 Read more about the School's commitment to public health advocacy and other strategic priorities.

 If we want demonstrable improvements in the public’s health, we need to intervene in the larger political and social arena and more fully engage in advocacy to inform decision making in our society.